-IVR: The average amount of time a caller spends in the IVR before the caller either hangs up or chooses to transfer to the agent queue.
+IVR: The average amount of time a caller spends in the IVR before the caller either hangs up or is forwarded to the agent queue.

 Outbound Call: The sum of talk time and after-call work time.

 E-mail: This is the total time, including after work time to process an e-mail transaction.